Wacom-Developer/sdk-for-ink-ios/GETTING-STARTED.md

 ## Tutorials

-The tutorials in this section demonstrate how to use WILL SDK for iOS.
+The tutorials in this section demonstrate how to use WILL SDK for ink for iOS.
 The tutorials are divided into parts, where each part describes the required steps for accomplishing a particular task.
 The following tutorials are provided: